cxli233/SimpleTidy_GeneCoEx/README.md

 This could take a while.
 It is trying to draw many many lines and many dots.
 Unsurprisingly, we get a bunch of distinct hairballs.

+A good advice here is to check different graph layouts.
+The layout of the graphs can have a **huge** impact on the appearance of the network graph.
+See [igraph layouts](https://igraph.org/r/doc/layout_.html), [ggraph layouts](https://www.data-imaginist.com/2017/ggraph-introduction-layouts/), and [trying different layouts](https://github.com/cxli233/FriendsDontLetFriends#8-friends-dont-let-friends-make-network-graphs-without-trying-different-layouts) for more information.

 # Mean separation plots for candidate genes
 ## Pull out direct neighbors